leecurrent04/AVR-Development-Utility/README.md

 <img src="/resource/img/ADU.svg" width="50%" height="50%">

 ADU is an AVR Development Utility for Linux.
-It helps you make Makefile, including data such as Fuse bits, Lock bits, Libraries, Programmers.
+It helps you make Makefile, including data such as Fuse bits, Lock bits, Libraries and Programmers.

 <br>